MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 ![Figure 35: Fault Management Job lifecycle](media/notificationsForFaultManagementJob.png)

 **Figure 35.
-Fault Management Job lifecycle with all Notifications**
+Fault Management Job lifecycle with all notifications**

-After a successful Notification subscription, the Seller/Server sends a `FaultManagementJob` create request.
+After a successful notification subscription, the Seller/Server sends a `FaultManagementJob` create request.
 The SOF responds with `FaultManagementJob` in an `acknowledged` state.
 Creation of `FaultManagementJob` is notified with a `faultManagementJobCreateEvent`.
 When the validation is successful